-- · Multiple rack baking. - · Foods may cook faster, saving time and energy.
+- Multiple rack baking. - Foods may cook faster, saving time and energy.

-Baking tips
+Baking Tips

-- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - When baking cakes using two oven racks place bakeware in positions 3 and 5 and place bakeware as shown in Figure 29. - When using any single rack for baking cookies, cakes, biscuits or muffins, use rack position 3. - Unless the recipe is written for convection cooking, use Conv Convert to reduce oven temperature from the recipe's recommended oven temperature. - Dark or dull bakeware absorbs more heat than shiny bakeware, resulting in dark or overbrowned foods.
-It may be necessary to reduce oven temperature or cook time to prevent overbrowning of some foods. - Dark pans are recommended for pies; shiny pans are recommended for cakes, cookies, and muffins. - Do not open oven door often.
-Opening the door will reduce the temperature in the oven and may increase cook time. - Do not leave oven light on while baking.
+- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - When baking cakes using two oven racks place bakeware in positions 3 and 5 and place bakeware as shown in Figure 14. - When using any single rack for baking cookies, cakes, biscuits or muffins, use rack position 4. - Unless the recipe is written for convection cooking, reduce oven temperature 25°F from recipe's recommended oven temperature.
+Follow the remainder of the recipe's instructions.